Culinary Historians of Chicago

 10 a.m. to Noon

-Cost of the lecture program is $5, $3 for students and members and no charge for CHC members.
+Cost of the lecture program is $5, $3 for students and NO charge for CHC members and Kendall Faculty and Students.

 "You'll be remembered long after you're dead if you make good gravy, mashed potatoes and biscuits." -- Nathalie DupreeFacebook